CampusLifePerspectives/About-the-Project/README.md

 - _Where is research most visible to you?_
 - _Where do you feel an academic sense of belonging?_

+# Follow-up Survey
+The aim of the survey is to get information about participants affiliation to DTU.
+- _What is your study programme?_
+- _What semester are you on?_
+- _Are you and expat?_

 ## [Back to Main Page](https://campuslifeperspectives.github.io/)